• Virginia Department of Education

 Evidence: Scientifically based research strategies or activities that strengthen and enrich the academic program by extending the school day, embedding reading and/or mathematics curricula into other instructional areas, or other strategies as appropriate.
 Include a description of how the reform strategies will be evaluated for effectiveness.

 Narrative: At Fairview Elementary School, we currently have professional development opportunities to support reading and math instruction.
 Our division coaches participate in professional learning community meetings and meet with individual teachers to discuss instructional strategies and use of data to drive instruction.
 Teachers are provided opportunities to engage in collegial visits and self-reflection to promote collaboration and professional growth.
-The master schedule was implemented for coordination of services--EL Teachers, Special Education Teachers, and Reading Specialists flood the grade level to facilitate/support small group instruction.
+The master schedule was implemented for coordination of services--EL Teachers, Special Education Teachers, and Reading Specialists flood the grade level to facilitate/support small group intervention.
 Professional Learning Communities using the STEP (Supporting Teacher Effectiveness Project) framework to solve problems through discovering, testing, and sharing better practices (E3+) are conducted on a weekly basis.
 A problem of instructional practice was developed using observations and data.
-The problem of instructional practice, targeted small group instruction, has become the schoolwide goal.
-Each teacher will create challenge and aim statements for students' achievement that are aligned with the problem of instructional practice and will monitor the progress of challenges and aims while making revisions as needed.
-Roanoke City Public Schools reading and math coaches will meet with grade levels to plan and enhance instruction.
+The problem of instructional practice continues to be targeted small group instruction.
+However, this year, we will focus on strategies to close the achievement gap with our subgroups.
+There will be a focus on cross-curricular instruction using the newly adopted Hampton City Curriculum Toolkit and the revised division guidelines in 4th and 5th grade integrating Each teacher will create challenge and aim statements for students' achievement that are aligned with the problem of instructional practice and will monitor the progress of challenges and aims while making revisions as needed.
+Roanoke City Public Schools Reading and Math coaches will meet with grade levels to plan and enhance instruction.
 Using current testing data, observation and walkthrough data, and instructional delivery data analysis, a system of individualized and ongoing coaching support is being developed for teachers.
 An instructional framework that clearly outlines the components of high-quality instruction, infuses critical thinking, collaboration, communication, and citizenship into daily lessons, and ensures lessons provide ongoing and intentional opportunities for vocabulary development within the context of SOLs will be used on a daily basis.
 The 21st century afterschool program will support the instruction given during the school day.

 Budget Implications: There are no budget implications at this time.